p0358/PasteAndGo2/README.md

  - Brave

 ## Installation
-Installing PasteAndGo 2 is a pretty straight-forward process.
+Installing Ibiza is a pretty straight-forward process.
 You can install it from:

-###### Twickd
+###### Dynastic
-1. Add the [Twickd](https://repo.twickd.com) repository to your APT GUI.
-2. Search for PasteAndGo 2.
+2. Search for Ibiza on the Dynastic repository.
 3. Click install
 4. Enjoy!

 ###### Pre-compiled binaries
-If you prefer to do things manually, you can install PasteAndGo 2 manually using `dpkg`.
+If you prefer to do things manually, you can install Ibiza using `dpkg`.

-1. Download the latest release from [GitHub releases](https://github.com/iAlex11/PasteAndGo2/releases).
+1. Download the latest release from [GitHub releases](https://github.com/iAlex11/Ibiza/releases).
 2. Either using filza or ssh, install the .deb package.
 	* If using Filza, you can just click on the file and select `install`.
-	* If using ssh, run `dpkg -i [path-to-deb-file]`
+	* If using ssh, using Cyberduck or SFTP, send the package to your device and run `dpkg -i [path-to-deb-file]`.
 3. Enjoy!

 ## Contributing